EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Introduction

 \section{Introduction}

 Transfer Learning (TL) is a rapidly growing field of machine learning that aims to improve the learning of a data-deficient task by transferring knowledge from related data-sufficient tasks~\cite{pan2009survey,tan2018survey,DBLP:journals/corr/abs-1911-02685}.
-Witnessing the great representation learning abilities of deep neural networks, neural architectures based TL methods, i.e., deep transfer learning, have gained increasing popularity and are shown to be effective for a wide variety of applications~\cite{mou:EMNLP2016,Zhilin,TSHS,JMFP,PXXH,TLMRCNN}.

-A few TL toolkits have also been developed to make it easy to apply TL algorithms.
-Notable projects include: \begin{itemize} \item The NVIDIA Transfer Learning Toolkit (TLT)~\footnote{https://developer.nvidia.com/transfer-learning-toolkit} is a python based AI toolkit for training AI models and customizing them with users' own datasets.
-However, it mainly focuses on the computer vision field. \item Amazon Xfer~\footnote{https://github.com/amzn/xfer} is an MXNet library which largely automates deep TL.
-It contains the ``ModelHandler'' component to extract features from pre-trained models and the ``Repurposer'' component to re-purpose models for target tasks. \item Tsinghua Transfer Learning Toolkit ~\footnote{https://github.com/FuzhenZhuang/Transfer-Learning-Toolkit} is an integrated interface for 17 TL models written by python.
-It includes five types of models, namely ``feature-based'', ``concept-based'', ``parameter-based'', ``instance-based'' and ``deep-learning-based''. \item The Huggingface Transformers toolkit~\footnote{https://github.com/huggingface/transformers} specifically addresses model-finetuning, especially for BERT-like models.
-It is backended by PyTorch and Tensorflow and integrates 30+ pre-trained language models. \end{itemize}
+Witnessing the great representation learning abilities of deep neural networks, neural TL methods, i.e., deep transfer learning, have gained increasing popularity and are shown to be effective for a wide variety of applications~\cite{mou:EMNLP2016,Zhilin,TSHS,TLMRCNN}.
+Despite the success of deep TL methods for real-world applications, it is still very challenging to design a deep TL framework.
+There are a few earliest attempts to build TL toolkits.
+Notable projects include: \begin{itemize} \item The NVIDIA Transfer Learning Toolkit (TLT)~\footnote{https://developer.nvidia.com/transfer-learning-toolkit} is a python-based toolkit for training models and customizing them with users' own datasets.
+It mainly focuses on computer vision. \item Amazon Xfer~\footnote{https://github.com/amzn/xfer} is an MXNet library that largely automates deep TL.
+It contains the ``ModelHandler'' component to extract features from pre-trained models and the ``Repurposer'' component to re-purpose models for target tasks. \item Transfer Learning Toolkit ~\footnote{https://github.com/FuzhenZhuang/Transfer-Learning-Toolkit} integrates five types of models, namely feature-based, concept-based, parameter-based, instance-based, and deep-learning-based. \item The Huggingface Transformers toolkit~\footnote{https://github.com/huggingface/transformers} specifically addresses model-finetuning, especially for BERT-like models.
+It is backended by PyTorch and Tensorflow 2.0 and integrates Pre-trained Language Models (PLMs). \end{itemize}